ouic/m3u_magicien/README.md

 1.  **Upload M3U file**:
     -   Open the application in your browser.
+    -   You will see "fichier m3u" title and "Choose File" button on the same line.
     -   Click on the "Choose File" button to upload your `.m3u` file.
-2.  **Filter by Group Title**:
+2.  **Filter by Genre**:
-    -   Once the file is loaded, the application will parse the M3U content and display the group titles in a grid of buttons under "Filter by Group Title".
+    -   Once the file is loaded, the application will parse the M3U content and display the "Genres" buttons.
-    -   Click on the group title buttons to select or unselect them.
-Selected buttons will have a different background color.
+    -   Click on some genres to select or unselect them.
-3.  **View URLs for Selected Groups**:
+3.  **View the list of films for the selected genres**:
-    -   As you select group titles, the "URLs for Selected Groups" section will dynamically update to display the list of file names (with clickable links to the URLs) for the selected groups.
+    -   As you select the genres, the "Films" section will dynamically update to display the list of file names.
-    -   Click on a file name to open the corresponding URL in a new tab.
+    -   Click on a film to open the corresponding URL.

 ## Notes

--   The application filters group titles to only include those starting with "VOD" and containing "FRENCH" or ending with "[FR]".
--   Group titles starting with "VOD - " and ending with " [FR]" are renamed for better readability in the filter buttons.
--   File names in the URL list starting with "FR - " are also renamed for better readability.
--   The list of group titles is sorted alphabetically.
+-   The list of films is sorted alphabetically.
--   The list of URLs for selected groups is also sorted by file name.

-Enjoy using the M3U Parser and Filter App!
+Enjoy using the M3U magicien App!